 If you'd like to see how I drew this one, you can watch the time-lapse below:

-This was created in Procreate with an iPad Pro and Apple Pencil, using the Procreate Pencil brush for sketching, the Studio Pen brush for linework, the Soft air brush for shading, and the Larapuna brush for background texture.
+This was created in Procreate with an iPad Pro and Apple Pencil, using the Procreate Pencil brush for sketching, the Inka brush for linework, and the Soft air brush for shading.
+The Syrup brush also made a brief appearance for helping me erase some things properly.

 The photo I used as a reference for this drawing is from SketchDaily.